ioflo/hio/README.md

     .done is Boolean completion state:
         True means completed
         Otherwise incomplete.
 Incompletion maybe due to close or abort.
-    .args is dict of optional parameters injected into .do .opts is dict of injected options for generator
+    .opts is dict of injected options for generator

 Attributes: